koaning/human-learn/paper.md

 # Summary

-This package contains scikit-learn compatible tools that make it easier to construct and benchmark rule based systems that are designed by humans.
-There's tools to turn python functions into scikit-learn compatible components as well as interactive jupyter widgets that allow the user to draw models.
-It can also be used to design rules on top of existing models that, for example, can trigger a classifier fallback when outliers are detected.
+This package contains scikit-learn compatible tools that make it easier to construct and benchmark rule-based systems designed by humans.
+There are tools to turn python functions into scikit-learn compatible components and interactive jupyter widgets that allow the user to draw models.
+One can also use it to design rules on top of existing models that, for example, can trigger a classifier fallback when outliers are detected.

 # Statement of need

-There's been a transition from rule-based systems to ones that use machine-learning.
-Initially, systems were written to take data and to apply rules to them to output labels.
+There's been a transition from rule-based systems to ones that use machine learning.
+Initially, systems converted data to labels by applying rules.

 ![](docs/examples/rules.png)